-Tim de Noble, an architect with international experience in design and teaching, joined Kansas State University on July 1, 2009, as dean of the College of Architecture, Planning & Design.
+Tim de Noble, an architect with international experience in design and teaching, joined Kansas State University on July 1, 2009, as dean of the College of Architecture, Planning and Design.

-He served as a principal with denoblearchitecture-turned-deMx architecture, which focuses on housing that combines the socially liberating potency of modernism with the intuitive rationality of vernacular building in order to generate regionally specific responses to built form and site.
+He served as a principal with denoblearchitecture, later DEMX Architecture, which focuses on housing that combines the socially liberating potency of modernism with the intuitive rationality of vernacular building in order to generate regionally specific responses to built form and site.

 He also served as a consultant for the review of the architecture program at Florida International University and the graduate program in architecture at the University of Utah, and he served on an LAAB accreditation review of the landscape architecture program at California Polytechnic University-San Luis Obispo as well as a panelist for Library Journals’ Landmark Libraries’ Competition.

 de Noble earned a Bachelor of Science in architecture from the University of Texas at Arlington in 1986 and a master of architecture from Syracuse University in 1992, teaching there until 1997.
 In those five years, he designed projects in Ecuador, upstate New York, and Arkansas.

 de Noble maintains his architecture license in the state of New York.
 He and his wife, Anne de Noble, have three sons.